plaid/pattern/README.md

 "start": "PORT=3001 HTTPS=true react-scripts start",
 ```

-You may still get an invalid certificate warning on your browser.
-If so, click on "advanced" and proceed.
-Also on Windows, the frontend may still try to load http://localhost:3001 and you may have to access https://localhost:3001 manually.
+After starting up the Pattern sample app, you can now view it at https://localhost:3001.
+Your browser will alert you with an invalid certificate warning on your browser; click on "advanced" and proceed.

 ## Debugging